CollectionBuilder/collectionbuilder-csv/docs/rake_tasks.md

 ## generate_derivatives

 `rake generate_derivatives`, automates the creation of optimized, small and thumbnail images from all images and PDFs contained in the "objects/" directory in this repository.
+(Note: Optimization is not supported for Windows users.)
 It outputs the derivatives to "objects/small" and "objects/thumbs".
 Please ensure you have the requirements installed and available on the commandline before running!